Vogelmensch/Burn/README.md

 🚀 Developed with **Unity Engine** for smooth performance on all platforms.
 🔥 **High-Definition Textures** bring fire and destruction to life.
 🎵 **Immersive Sound Design** featuring crackling flames, rainfall, and magical effects.
+🔊 **Excellent soundtrack** listen to BURN! excellent OST by Kevchen.
 ⚙️ **Super-Modern UI/UX** ensuring seamless gameplay and accessibility.
 🎮 **Controller & Keyboard Support** for flexible and comfortable controls.